Skip to main content

 Marian Scott Moffett was born on June 6, 1949, to Ronald and Raiford Scott in Johnson City, Tennessee and later lived in Greensboro, North Carolina.
 She earned a Bachelor of Architecture degree from North Carolina State University in 1971 and married Kenneth Moffett in the same year.
 Moffett then entered graduate school at the Massachusetts Institute of Technology where she earned a Master of Architecture degree in Advanced Studies in 1973.
 She continued with interdisciplinary studies in architectural education, earning a PhD in 1975.
 Her dissertation was a comparative study of first level design teaching in architecture and engineering programs.
 The couple's daughter and only child, Alison, was born in 1979.

-Her research interests ranged from Tennessee Valley Authority public architecture to the East Tennessee cantilever barns to Eastern European wooden architecture.
+Moffett's research interests ranged from Tennessee Valley Authority public architecture to the East Tennessee cantilever barns to Eastern European wooden architecture.
 Moffett published books on these topics, as well as two textbooks on the history of architecture.
-She had begun research on Tennessee planned towns when she died unexpectedly of complications related to Guillain-Barré syndrome at the age of 55 on September 26, 2004 at the UT Medical Center in Knoxville.

 Arrangement